Last updated on April 08, 2026

 - Lecture: Do’s and don’ts of AI assistance for web design

-- Walkthrough: CSS Box Model & Flexbox
+- Walkthrough: CSS Box Model & Flexbox (pull flexbox example html from class repo)

 Homework: